forcepusher/com.bananaparty.arch/README.md

 # com.bananaparty.registry

 Unity package.
 Replacement for Singletons, DI Containers, and EventBus.
-This package is essentially about putting the references you need into a ScriptableObject at runtime and use them across the project via Inspector reference.
+This package is essentially about using ScriptableObject as a runtime reference container.

 Make sure you have standalone [Git](https://git-scm.com/downloads) installed first.
 Reboot after installation.
 In Unity, open "Window" -> "Package Manager".